-Should I be concerned about codeine dependence?
+Should I be concerned about codeine addiction?

 Codeine may be readily available without a prescription, but it has the same effect on the brain’s chemistry as other opioid painkillers – so caution needs to be taken.
-Misuse can still lead to dependence.
+Misuse can still lead to addiction.